uujfwmnp/MSFS-Mobile-Companion-App/README.md

 ## How do install MSFS Mobile Companion App?
-1. Download the latest build [here](https://github.com/hankhank10/MSFS2020-cockpit-companion).
+1. Download the latest build [here](https://github.com/mracko/MSFS-Mobile-Companion-App/releases/tag/v1.0).
-2. Unzip the archive.
-That's it.
+2. That's it.

 ## How do I run MSFS Mobile Companion App?
 1. Make sure your PC and your mobile device are connected to the same local network and that your home network is set to *Private* in your Network Profile settings.